justinjiajia/bigdata_lab/spark_details/pyspark_scala.md

         .orNull
     }
     ```
+    - Variable `SPARK_CONF_DIR` is one of the environment variables exported by the Bash process that runs *spark-class*, and its value is `/usr/lib/spark/conf`.

   - In summary, the precedence of property setting is as follows: `--conf` > properties in a file specified via  `--properties-file` > properties in file `spark-defaults.conf`